w3f/polkadot-wiki/docs/learn/learn-comparison-ethereum-2.md

 [Cross-Consensus Message Passing Format (XCM)](./learn-xcm.md) for parachains to send arbitrary messages to each other.
 Parachains open connections with each other and can send messages via their established channels.
-Given that [collators](./learn-collator.md) will need to be full nodes of the relay chain as well, they will be connected and will be able to relay messages from parachain A to parachain B.
+Given that [collators](./learn-collator.md) will need to be full nodes of the relay chain as well, they will be connected and can relay messages from parachain A to parachain B.

 Messages do not pass through the relay chain.
 Only validity proofs and channel operations do (open, close, etc.).
 This enhances scalability by keeping data on the edges of the system.